Mikestriken/GitCAD/README.md

 - [ ] `git lock *.FCStd` to get edit permissions.
       *Note: Only necessary if the user has already committed the uncompressed directory to git*

-- [ ] `git mv path/to/old/dir path/to/new/dir` all uncompressed FCStd file folders.
+- [ ] `git mv path/to/unchanged/dir path/to/changed/dir` all uncompressed FCStd file folders to move them from their old location to the new location specified in the updated `uncompressed-directory-structure` JSON key.

 - [ ] Ensure `git status` shows directories as `renamed`, **NOT** `deleted` and `added`.
       *Note: Only necessary if the user has already committed the uncompressed directory to git*